How to Answer Conflict Interview Questions (With Examples)

 Handling Behavioral Questions About Work Conflicts

-- Choose an example that shows you taking an active approach to resolving an important conflict.
+- Choose an example that shows you taking an active approach to resolving an important conflict, such as a real conflict with a coworker, or a conflict with a supervisor.

 - Be specific.
 Don’t give a general answer like, “I deal with conflicts all the time and have learned to stay calm and that communication is key.”
 It’s boring and it doesn’t answer the question.